qrsouther/blueprint-app/docs/bugs/BUG_FREE_WRITE_TOGGLE_POSITION.md

 ## Root Cause Analysis

-**Likely cause:** The paragraph extraction logic in `extractParagraphsFromAdf()` (src/include-display.jsx:483-536) may not be correctly handling paragraphs that are inside toggle blocks when the toggle is enabled.

-When toggles are filtered/processed by `filterContentByToggles()`, the paragraph index mapping used by the Free Write insertion logic may become misaligned with the actual rendered content structure.
+**Root cause:** The paragraph extraction and insertion logic was processing content in the wrong order.
+When toggles were filtered FIRST (before custom paragraph insertion), the paragraph index mapping became misaligned with the original document structure.

+**The Problem:**
+- **Buggy order:** Filter toggles → Substitute variables → Insert custom paragraphs
+- When toggles were filtered first, the document structure changed, causing paragraph indices to be calculated incorrectly
+- Custom paragraphs were then inserted at the wrong position (end of document)

+**The Fix:**
+- **Fixed order:** Substitute variables → Insert custom paragraphs → Filter toggles
+- By inserting custom paragraphs BEFORE toggle filtering, the insertion logic works on the original structure (with toggle markers intact)
+- This allows correct paragraph position calculation, and the custom paragraph is inserted at the right location
+- Toggle filtering then preserves the insertion outside the toggle block

 **Relevant Code:**
-- `src/include-display.jsx:483-536` - `extractParagraphsFromAdf()` function
-- `src/include-display.jsx:440-479` - `insertCustomParagraphsInAdf()` function
-- `src/include-display.jsx:173-325` - `filterContentByToggles()` function

-**Hypothesis:** The Free Write logic extracts paragraph indices AFTER toggle filtering, but toggle filtering changes the document structure, causing paragraph position calculations to be incorrect for content that was inside toggle blocks.
+- `src/components/CustomInsertionsPanel.jsx` - Extract paragraphs from original content before toggle filtering
+- `src/EmbedContainer.jsx` - Insert custom paragraphs before toggle filtering (3 locations)
+- `src/hooks/embed-hooks.js` - Insert custom paragraphs before toggle filtering
+- `src/components/admin/RedlineQueueCard.jsx` - Insert custom paragraphs before toggle filtering

 ## Steps to Reproduce